falkorclark/markugen/docs-md/examples/subsection/examples.md

 This page shows off some of the features/components available in Markugen.

 ## Admonitions/Callouts
-Markugen provides a set of admonitions using GitHub-flavored syntax.
+Markugen provides a set of admonitions using GitHub flavored syntax.
 There are five (5) types of callouts shown below:

 > [!NOTE]